agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 	- is used for voting by the validator
 	- receives validator rewards

 When creating system accounts and voting accounts we need to provide a password.
 Each account creation produce a keypair file, and Solana provides us with the accounts' public key and seed phrase.
 The seed phrase is needed to recover a lost account (e.g. if you delete the keypair or lose the password).
-I usually store everything securely in a [KeePass](https://keepass.info/ "https://keepass.info/") database.
+I usually store everything securely in a password manager, like [Bitwarden](https://bitwarden.com/) or [KeePass](https://keepass.info/ "https://keepass.info/").

 #### Wallet